What is psoriasis?

 What we do know is:

-- Psoriasis not contagious.
-You cannot catch it from another person.
+- Psoriasis is not contagious.
+Psoriasis cannot be transmitted from person to person.
 Psoriatic patches and lesions are not infectious in any way.

 - Psoriasis impacts every patient differently.
 Unique triggers cause flares of the condition.
 Stress, alcohol, smoking, weather, medications, insect bites, and even jewelry can cause the condition to worsen.